 With the help of facial steaming, you can improve the blood circulation in your face.
 Without overcomplicating things, when you steam your face you are triggering a “thermoregulating” response which causes your skin blood vessels to dilate.
 This promotes blood flow throughout your skin cells.
 As a result, an increase in nutrients and oxygen from that blood flow is being delivered to your skin cells.
 This leads to what may have once been slowly wrinkling cheeks becoming rosy and glowy.
 In a nutshell, you get a better complexion (Which means less make up and more money in your wallet)

-In fact, according to the author of “Ageless: Living Younger Longer”, Doctor Ben H. Douglas, sweating is to your skin what exercise is to your muscles.
+In fact, according to the author of “Ageless: Living Younger Longer( on Amazon)”, Doctor Ben H. Douglas, sweating is to your skin what exercise is to your muscles.

 Moreover, the more you age, the slower your body will produce new skin cells and the less effective it will be at removing dead skin cells.
 This is what leads to your skin looking dull and discoloured.